AKsohani/BasicAttendanceTracking/README.md

 ## Project Vision
 To build a trustless attendance tracking platform that eliminates manual errors, fraudulent attendance claims, and central authority control by leveraging blockchain technology.

 ## Key Features
-- Create events with name, date, and organizer information
+Create Events: Register events with details like name, date, and organizer address.

-- Mark attendance by attendees after event start time
+Attendance Marking: Attendees can mark their attendance only after the event's scheduled start time.

-- Query attendance status for any attendee
+Attendance Query: View attendance status for any participant.

-- Transparent and immutable attendance records on-chain
+On-Chain Records: All attendance data is stored transparently and immutably on the blockchain.

 ## Future Scope
 - Integration with identity verification to prevent fake attendance